-The Company Secretary is appointed and may be removed by the Board

-The Company Secretary is accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the Board.
+The Company Secretary is appointed by and may be removed by the Board.
+The Company Secretary is accountable directly to the Board, through the Chairperson, on all matters to do with the proper functioning of the Board.
 Each Director is able to communicate with the Company Secretary and vice versa.

 The Company Secretary has been nominated as the person responsible for communications with the ASX.
-This role includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and overseeing and co-ordinating information disclosure to the ASX, analysts, brokers, shareholders, the media and the public.
+This role includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and overseeing and co-ordinating information disclosure to the ASX, analysts, brokers, shareholders, the media and the public in conjunction with the Directors.

 The Company values diversity and recognises the benefits it can bring to the organisation's ability to achieve its goals.
 Accordingly, the Company has developed a diversity policy which is available on the Company's website.
-This policy outlines the Company's diversity objectives in relation to gender, age, cultural background and ethnicity.
-The policy does not contain measurable objectives because of the size of the Company and available resources, however, the Company assesses performance quarterly and reports every six months.
-The Company is committed to the recruitment of the best candidates for available positions regardless of their gender, marital or family status, religious beliefs and cultural backgrounds
+This policy outlines the Company's diversity objectives in relation to gender, age, cultural background, and ethnicity.
+The policy does not currently contain measurable objectives because of the small size of the Company and available resources, however, the Company assesses performance at least annually.
+The Company is committed to the recruitment of the best candidates for available positions regardless of their gender, marital or family status, religious beliefs and cultural backgrounds.